Physics-50/Module-2/docs/week2.md

 ---------------------------

 There's an added power to treating the data set as a whole in this way because if our data has an intercept that isn't zero, then that would suggest a systematic error that shifted our measured values!
-Consider this: what if there is a systematic uncertainty in $$L$$, e.g., because you accidentally measured to one edge of a post holder or because your ruler didn't start at zero?
+Consider this: what if there is a systematic uncertainty in $$L$$, _e.g._, because you accidentally measured to one edge of a post holder or because your ruler didn't start at zero?
 Then a set of $$\lambda$$ values calculated from your individual trials would be systematically off.
 However, plotting a line will still give the correct slope.
 In this case the line will have a non-zero intercept that tells you about the systematic shift in $$L$$, as shown in the plot below, where the fitting parameter $$b$$ shown in the legend is clearly not equal to zero.

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />